Here are the top high income skills – hard skills and soft skills that will help you get ahead in your career (and where to learn them)

 So hard skills get you hired at a high-level salary job.
 While it’s the soft skills that keep you employed and get your promoted.
 Which is just as important.

 11. Public Speaking

 Public speaking is an incredibly important soft skill that everyone should master.
 Now there are few ways to learn public speaking and those methods can be really expensive.

-From Toastmasters to any of the top business training programs, you’ll learn everything from how to project your voice properly, how to use body language and tone/pitch to command the audience and engage them.
-So if your job has a lot of meetings, board room presentations then you should brush up on this soft skill.
+From Toastmasters to any of the top business training programs, you’ll learn everything from how to project your voice properly and how to use body language and tone/pitch to command the audience and engage them.
+So if your job has a lot of meetings and board room presentations, then you should brush up on this soft skill.

 - Dynamic Public Speaking Specialization